 The Group's principal financial assets are bank balances, cash, cash equivalents, trade and other receivables.
 The Group's credit risk is primarily attributable to its trade receivables and cash and cash equivalents.
 Receivables are regularly monitored and assessed for recoverability.
 The Group has no significant concentration of credit risk as exposure is spread over a number of customers.
-As at 31 December 2022, 45.28% was held with one counterparty with a credit rating of Aa3 and a further 43.28% was held with another counterparty with a credit rating of A+.
+As at 31 December 2023 the Group held significant cash, cash equivalents and cash investments with 2 counterparties, 16.92% was held with one counterparty with a credit rating of A+ and a further 56.23% was held with another counterparty with a credit rating of BBB+.